encryptogroup/onionPIR/README.md

 Starting the webserver...
-[15/Oct/2016:13:54:33] ENGINE Bus STARTING [15/Oct/2016:13:54:33] ENGINE Starting WebSocket processing [15/Oct/2016:13:54:33] ENGINE Serving on http://127.0.0.1:8081 [15/Oct/2016:13:54:33] ENGINE Bus STARTED
+[15/Oct/2016:13:54:33] ENGINE Bus STARTING [15/Oct/2016:13:54:33] ENGINE Starting WebSocket processing [15/Oct/2016:13:54:33] ENGINE Serving on http://127.0.0.1:8082 [15/Oct/2016:13:54:33] ENGINE Bus STARTED
 ```

 ### Starting a conversation
 Once all services are running, the clients can be accessed via the URLs shown
 when executing `onionpir_client.py` (http://127.0.0.1:8080 and
-http://127.0.0.1:8081 in our case).
+http://127.0.0.1:8082 in our case).
 On the registration page, arbitrary mail
 addresses can be used since for our demo application no real mails are sent.
 Instead, the tokens needed to complete the registration process are displayed by
 `onionpir_server.py` via standard output (stdout).

-After the registration process is completed for both accounts, mutally add the
+After the registration process is completed for both accounts, mutually add the
 users as friends of each other and start chatting.

 # License